 Planning with Purpose for Postsecondary Success Micro Courses

-“Planning with Purpose for Postsecondary Success,” is a new series of Self-Paced Micro-Courses.
-These short, focused learning modules will each explore a key area of transition planning, allowing participants to build knowledge and skills at their own pace.
+“Planning with Purpose for Postsecondary Success” is a series of Self-Paced Micro-Courses.
+Each short, focused micro course explores a key area of transition planning, allowing participants to build knowledge and skills at their own pace.

-Together, the micro-courses will provide a comprehensive look at effective practices that support students’ postsecondary success and professional growth.
-These micro-courses are free, online, and self-paced.
+Grounded in both the Predictors of Post School Success and Pre-Employment Transition Services (Pre-ETS), these micro courses provide a comprehensive look at effective practices that support professional growth and students’ postsecondary success.
+These micro courses are free, online, and self-paced.
 The Wisconsin Transition Improvement Grant is creating these micro-courses.

 Course Description